yuanguangshan/AdRules/README_EN.md

  Our principles are: **Remove Advertising!**
 ### 📃 Rule list

+**If you are in China, please use the Coding link, and use the RAW link.**
 |   Rule name   | 🚀Raw | 🚀 Coding  |
 |  :----:  | :----:  | :----:  |
 | AdRules (For AdBlock) | [Link](https://raw.githubusercontent.com/Cats-Team/AdRules/main/adblock.txt)|[Link](https://cats-team.coding.net/p/adguard/d/AdRules/git/raw/main/adblock.txt) |